Collecting Personal Information

 The Perth Mint

-If you contact us and are not satisfied with our response you may refer your complaint to the Office of the Australian Information Commissioner (www.oaic.gov.au):
+If you contact us and are not satisfied with our response you may refer your complaint to the Office of the Australian Information Commissioner:

-Australian Privacy Principles means the principles under the Privacy Act 1988 by which relevant entities, including Gold Corporation, must use, handle and manage Personal Information.
+Australian privacy principles means the principles under the Privacy Act 1988 (Cth) by which relevant entities, including Gold Corporation, must collect, use and disclose Personal Information.

-Personal Information means any information or an opinion about you for which you can be identified or reasonably identified:
+Personal information means any information or an opinion about an identified individual, or an individual who is reasonably identifiable, (including you):